 Lakewood, CO – West Metro Fire Rescue will debut a new type of emergency medical care- focused on treating patients at home and cutting back on unnecessary trips to the emergency room.
-Known as an Advanced Resource Medic- or ARM car, the specially-equipped ambulance is designed like mobile urgent care, with medical personnel on board, able to diagnose and treat a variety of illnesses and injuries.
+Known as an Advanced Resource Medic- or ARM car, the specially-equipped ambulance is designed like at-home urgent care, with medical personnel on board, able to diagnose and treat a variety of illnesses and injuries.

 “This is a big step forward for us in patient care and gives us an opportunity to better serve our district,” said Fire Chief Don Lombardi, West Metro Fire Rescue.
 “Before the ARM car, our only option was to transport patients to the emergency room.
 Now, if their symptoms make it possible- we’ll be able to keep them at home or at work and treat them there.”